hanvocado/Salus-Assistant/README.md

 **Salus** means *health* in Latin — and that’s exactly what we aim to promote with **Salus Assistant**.

-This project focuses on **Vietnamese culinary items**, with *732 authentic dishes, drinks, and condiments*, providing nutritional insights and intelligent suggestions using a full-stack application.
+This project focuses on **Vietnamese culinary items**, with *700+ authentic dishes, desserts, drinks, and condiments*, providing nutritional insights and intelligent suggestions using a full-stack application.
 Whether you're tracking calories and nutrition intake, or learning more about Vietnamese cuisine, Salus is here to help.

 ---